The-Curious-Kartik/Cybersecurity/README.md

 ### ✅ Summary
 This week wrapped up my **Pre Security** journey and introduced me to **Windows internals and defenses**.
 With this foundation, I now understand how Windows systems operate under the hood, preparing me for deeper exploitation and defense techniques in upcoming paths.

+---

+## Week 14

+This week, I explored two important areas that boost both efficiency and foundational cybersecurity knowledge: **search skills** and **Active Directory basics**.

+### ⚙️ Rooms Completed
+- **Search Skills** — Learned how to efficiently search the internet, use advanced Google operators, and explore specialized search engines.
+Practiced finding technical documentation and filtering useful information quickly.
+- **Active Directory Basics** — Got introduced to the core concepts of Active Directory, including domains, forests, organizational units (OUs), and how authentication/authorization works in Windows environments.

+### 📚 Things I Learned
+- Search operators like `site:`, `filetype:`, and `intitle:` make online research much faster.
+- Technical documentation and forums can often provide more accurate details than general articles.
+- Active Directory acts as the backbone for identity and access management in Windows networks.
+- Key AD concepts: **Domain Controllers, Kerberos authentication, users vs. groups, and OUs**.

+### ✅ Summary
+This week was all about sharpening two different but essential skills.
+- **Search Skills** improved my ability to quickly gather accurate information, a vital ability for cybersecurity.
+- **Active Directory Basics** gave me a strong starting point for understanding Windows enterprise environments, which I’ll encounter often in penetration testing and red teaming.